 (Courtesy of Fred D. Pfening, Jr.)

-The first in the new series, HOP-A-LONG CASSIDY (Paramount, 1935) had Boyd being helped by James Ellison, a handsome fellah and pretty good actor who portrayed Hoppy's saddle pal 'Johnny Nelson'.
-(Note that this would later be re-named HOPALONG CASSIDY ENTERS, and become the generally accepted title for that movie.)
+The first in the new series, HOP-A-LONG CASSIDY (Paramount, 1935) went into general release in August, 1935 and had Boyd being helped by James Ellison, a handsome fellah and pretty good actor who portrayed Hoppy's saddle pal 'Johnny Nelson'.
+(That first Hoppy adventure would later be re-named HOPALONG CASSIDY ENTERS, and that became the generally accepted title for that movie.)
 1935 was also the year that Republic Pictures was formed, and a singing cowboy named Gene Autry began his starring series at the new studio.

 The third Cassidy yarn, BAR 20 RIDES AGAIN (1935) included George Hayes as 'Windy' and is one of my favorite westerns.
 In film #5, THREE ON THE TRAIL (Paramount, 1936), Hayes became 'Windy Halliday' and a full-fledged member of the Hopalong Cassidy trio.

 Paramount may have been surprised with the enthusiastic fan response to the new series.
 And it rolled along quite well for the next season or two.
 But Ellison was being groomed for better things, and Russell Hayden replaced him beginning with HILLS OF OLD WYOMING (Paramount, 1937).
 Hayden had not been an actor, but was a member of the Hoppy production crew.

 Hayes was around through RENEGADE TRAIL (Paramount, 1939), and then left because of a salary dispute or some disagreement with Pop Sherman.
 Hayes immediately signed on with Republic Pictures as the sidekick to Roy Rogers and Bill Elliott ... and that's when he took on the nickname of 'Gabby'.